krug-rug/python/README.md

 # python
-tsis is repository of source codes of python
+this is repository of source codes of python